ThatGuySam/marvelorder/src/pages/en/voices-rising-the-music-of-wakanda-forever-218437.md

     ],
     "original_language": "en",
-    "original_name": "Voices Rising: The Music of Wakanda Forever", "overview": "A new documentary series focusing on the music from Marvel Studios’ Black Panther: Wakanda Forever.
+    "original_name": "Voices Rising: The Music of Wakanda Forever", "overview": "A documentary series focusing on the music from Marvel Studios’ Black Panther: Wakanda Forever.
 The show centers on the songs and score from the movie and features interview with director Ryan Coogler, composer Ludwig Göransson, among others.", "poster_path": null,
     "vote_average": 0,
     "title": "Voices Rising: The Music of Wakanda Forever",